yrtimiD/gulp-require-html-inline/README.md

 ## Configuration
 `htmlInline` function accepts optional [minifier options](https://github.com/DanielRuf/html-minifier-terser#options-quick-reference) object.

-If not provided, default `{ collapseWhitespace: true }` is used to ensure resulting html is a single line (otherwise it can break commented out `require`s).
+If not provided, default configuration includes `collapseWhitespace: true` which ensures that produced html is a single line (otherwise it can break commented out `require`s).

-❗`collapseWritespace` option might have side effects, be sure to read [documentation](http://perfectionkills.com/experimenting-with-html-minifier/#collapse_whitespace)❗

 ## Implementation notes
 - Require statements are detected using simple regex and no semantic code parsing is done.
 All kind of quotation marks are supports and both `.html` and `.htm` extensions are accepted.
 Some examples: